Azure/azure-cleanroom/src/ccf/docs/recovery.md

 - The recovery operator has no voting powers in the consortium
 - The recovery operator is not capable of decrypting the private ledger entries out of band and access ledger secrets

 To have the 0-trust requirements on this recovery operator that is both verifiable and technically enforceable the recovery operator role is performed by a *CCF Recovery Service* (`ccf-recovery-service`) that runs in Confidential Computing environment (CACI).
 The measurement of the code that the service runs gets attested and its behavior can hence be verified.
-Further a *CCF Recovery Agent* (`ccf-recovery-agent`) runs as part of the CCF network (within the CCF node) to interact with the CCF members, Recovery Service and the CCF network (`cchost`) and completes the overall orchestration of the scenarios.
+Further a *CCF Recovery Agent* (`ccf-recovery-agent`) runs as part of the CCF network (within the CCF node) to interact with the CCF members, the recovery service and the CCF network (`cchost`) and completes the orchestration of the recovery scenarios.

 # 2. High level deployment layout
 Below diagram captures a single node CCF network deployment layout along with the recovery components.
 The remaining sections go into the details of the interactions.